Leopold and Loeb: Investigation

 By the time the two men returned to Chicago, word had already spread that Franks was missing.
-Leopold called Franks's mother, identifying himself as "George Johnson," and told her that Franks had been kidnapped; instructions for delivering the ransom would follow.
+Leopold called Franks' mother, identifying himself as "George Johnson", and told her that Franks had been kidnapped; instructions for delivering the ransom would follow.
 After mailing the typed ransom note and burning Franks' clothes, then cleaning the blood stains from the rented vehicle's upholstery, they spent the remainder of the evening playing cards.

 Once the Franks family received the ransom note on the following morning, Leopold called a second time and dictated the first set of instructions for the delivery of the ransom payment.
-The intricate plan was stalled almost immediately when Franks's father forgot the address of the store where he was supposed to receive the next set of directions, and it was abandoned entirely when word came the same day that Franks's body had been found.
-Leopold and Loeb disposed of the typewriter and burned a blanket which they had used to move Franks's body.
+The intricate plan was stalled almost immediately when Franks' father forgot the address of the store where he was supposed to receive the next set of directions, and it was abandoned entirely when word came the same day that Franks' body had been found.
+Leopold and Loeb disposed of the typewriter and burned a blanket which they had used to move Franks' body.
 They then went about their lives as usual.

 Leopold and Loeb both enjoyed chatting about the murder with their friends and relatives.
 Leopold discussed the case with his professor and a female friend, joking that he would confess and give her the reward money.
-Loeb helped a couple of reporter friends of his find the drugstore he and Leopold had tried to send Mr. Franks to, and when asked to describe Bobby he replied: "If I were to murder anybody, it would be just such a cocky little son of a bitch as Bobby Franks."
+Loeb helped a couple of reporter friends of his find the drugstore to which he and Leopold had tried to send Mr. Franks, and when asked to describe Bobby he replied: "If I were to murder anybody, it would be just such a cocky little son of a bitch as Bobby Franks."

-Police found a pair of eyeglasses near Franks's body.
+Police found a pair of eyeglasses near Franks' body.
 Although the prescription and the frame were common, they were fitted with an unusual hinge which had been purchased by only three customers in Chicago, one of whom was Leopold.
 When questioned, Leopold offered the possibility that his glasses might have dropped out of his pocket during a bird-watching trip the previous weekend.

-During formal questioning on May 29, Leopold and Loeb asserted that on the night of the murder they had picked up two women in Chicago using Leopold's car, then dropped them off some time later near without learning their last names.
-But Leopold's chauffeur told police that he had been repairing the car that afternoon, and his wife confirmed that claim.
+During formal questioning on May 29, Leopold and Loeb asserted that on the night of the murder they had picked up two women in Chicago using Leopold's car, then dropped them off some time later near without learning their last names; however, Leopold's chauffeur told police that he had been repairing the car that afternoon, and his wife confirmed that claim.
 The typewriter was recovered from the Jackson Park Lagoon on June 7.